Actions and Detail Panel

 A range of publications by the speakers will be available to purchase on the evening.

-Tickets for the event are priced at £3 (inc VAT) and can be purchased through this page, by calling 01223 463200 or in person at Heffers bookshop.
+Tickets for the event are priced at £3 in advance and £4 on the door.
+They can be purchased through this page, by calling 01223 463200 or in person at Heffers bookshop.
 Please note that tickets are transferable but non-refundable.